By Audrey Dewjee (8th November 2024)

 Conclusion

-Looking at the experiences of these thirteen women, it seems that, despite the colour bar, enlisting in the ATS or WAAF early in WW2 was not impossible for women of colour.
+Looking at the experiences of these twelve women, it seems that, despite the colour bar, enlisting in the ATS or WAAF early in WW2 was not impossible for women of colour.
 Most of those who had arrived in Britain from other parts of the world appear to have been accepted without hesitation, perhaps because they were the daughters of middle-class parents, many of whom had studied at private schools in Britain.
 Some recruiting officers also appear to have been willing to enlist British-born women of colour on the same basis as their White friends and neighbours.

 Whether their skin colour had any bearing on their progression in the forces is unknown.
 Apart from Noor Inayat Khan, who was granted an honorary commission as Assistant Section Officer in the WAAF just before she was flown into France – possibly in the hope that it would help to protect her in the event of capture – none of the others appear to have risen to commissioned officer status, although some reached the non-commissioned rank of Corporal.